gnotaras/wordpress-add-meta-tags/readme.txt

 You can get first class support from the [community of users](http://wordpress.org/support/plugin/add-meta-tags "Add-Meta-Tags Users").
 Please post your questions, feature requests and general feedback in the forums.

+Keep in mind that in order to get helpful answers and eventually solve any problem you encounter with the plugin, it is essential to provide as much information as possible about the problem and the configuration of the plugin.
+If you use a customized installation of WordPress, please make sure you provide the general details of your setup.

 Also, my email can be found in the `add-meta-tags.php` file.
 If possible, I'll help.
 Please note that it may take a while to get back to you.

 = Is there a bug tracker? =